wallace-luo/EasyJson/README.md

 # Performance

 Inspired by rapidjson, EasyJSON use a custom allocator to dramatically speed up the parsing process.
-It's approximately 6x faster than dropbox's json11, and it took only 1.4 second for EzJSON to build complete AST for a very large (185MB) JSON file.
+It's approximately 6x faster than dropbox's json11, and it took only 1.4 second for EasyJSON to build complete AST for a very large (185MB) JSON file.

 ## About